cavineers/cavineers.github.io/docs/Software/gitAndGithub.md

 # Git and GitHub

-As a Rookie on Software, you've probably hear the terms Git and GitHub thrown around quite a bit.
+As a Rookie on Software, you've probably heard the terms Git and GitHub thrown around quite a bit.
 These two terms are often used interchangeably but they are not the same thing.
 Git is a version control system that helps you keep track of changes made to your code over time.
 GitHub, on the other hand, is a web-based platform that provides hosting for Git repositories and allows for collaboration on code projects.
-In this article, we'll explore Git and GitHub and how they work together.
+On this page, we'll explore Git and GitHub and how they work together.

 ## What is Git?